johnshopkins/element-resizer/README.md

 # window resize window

-A module to use in conjunction with Backbone and the [window resize watcher](https://github.com/johnshopkins/window-resize-watcher) module.
+A module to use in conjunction with the [window resize watcher](https://github.com/johnshopkins/window-resize-watcher) module.
 Resizes an element relative to a parent element and takes care of resizing the element again on each screen resize.

-### Dependencies

-* Backbone
-* Underscore

 ### Usage